Pre- and Post-Doctoral Fellowships in Cancer Education

 - Statistical and writing consultation

-- Seminars on current topics in cancer prevention and control with MD Anderson Cancer Center cancer prevention and control fellows and faculty; see sample schedule.
+- Seminars on current topics in cancer prevention and control with MD Anderson Cancer Center cancer prevention and control fellows and faculty.

 - Ongoing support and feedback in a research seminar for fellows and led by the program directors; sessions focus on work in progress; modeling of grant applications and resubmissions, manuscript development and submission/resubmission, job interviews and job talks; and on mentoring, authorship, and special research topics of interest; see sample syllabus.